Ghost-OS-AOSP/.github/profile/ReadMe.md

 GhostOS is a fork of Proton+ that aims to bring you a ROM that is fast and secure

-# Source is still WIP check back later...
+# Source is still WIP building NOT recommended...
 ![banner](https://i.imgur.com/mvxijII.png)